python/cpython/Doc/library/functions.rst

 .. function:: id(object)

    Return the "identity" of an object.
-This is an integer (or long integer) which is guaranteed to be unique and constant for this object during its lifetime.
+This is an integer which is guaranteed to be unique and constant for this object during its lifetime.
    Two objects with non-overlapping lifetimes may have the same :func:`id` value.
    (Implementation note: this is the address of the object.)